bylethquant/simple-data-stack/README.md

 flexibility in mind.
 It can accommodate pipelines for processing log files or any other data sources.

 In what follows, I aim to keep everything straightforward so that anyone can adopt elements of this data stack for their own data infrastructure.

-This repository provides the source code for each post.
+## Who Should Read This Series

+This series is for those who are looking to take their first steps in developing their own data infrastructure.
+It is for individuals who want to:
+* Host these tools locally via Docker to experiment with them.
+* Deploy them to the cloud.

 ## Tools